systemjs/systemjs/README.md

 * **[Plugins](#plugins):** A dynamic plugin system for modular loading rules.
 * **[Bundles](#production-bundles):** Dynamically link requires to bundle files.

-Designed to work with the [ES6 Module Loader polyfill](https://github.com/ModuleLoader/es6-module-loader) (15KB minified) for a combined footprint of 27KB.
+Designed to work with the [ES6 Module Loader polyfill](https://github.com/ModuleLoader/es6-module-loader) (7.4KB) for a combined total footprint of 12KB minified and gzipped.
 In future, with native implementations, the ES6 Module Loader polyfill should no longer be necessary.
 As jQuery provides for the DOM, this library can smooth over inconsistiencies and missing practical functionality provided by the native System loader.

-Runs in the browser and NodeJS.
+Runs in IE8+ and NodeJS.

 Contents
 ---